example42/puppet-tp/README.md

 Yet Another Puppet Abstraction Layer.

-Tiny Puppet makes it easy and quick to manage the installation and configuration of applications via Puppet.
+Tiny Puppet manages the installation and configuration of applications via Puppet.

+It offers a consistent interface to the management of applications, see the [list of supported applications](https://github.com/example42/puppet-tp/tree/master/data).

 It provides a tool set of Puppet defines that allow quick, yet powerful, management of a quickly growing set of applications on different Operating Systems.

-It's complementary to the current Puppet modules you may component application modules.
+Support for a new application is just a matter of adding Yaml files in a directory.

+Tiny Puppet is intended to be used in abstraction classes: local site modules, custom profiles and stacks.

+It's complementary to existing Puppet modules, it can coexist with them, you are free to decide how and where to use ```tp``` defines.

-**Note**: This project is at Alpha stage.
+**Note**: This project is at Alpha stage:

-Basic installation and configuration of applications work.
+  - Basic installation and configuration of applications work.
-Some planned features are not yet implemented.
+  - Some features described here are not yet implemented
+  - Ongoing works on various parts

 Tiny Puppet provides the following defines: